 Figure 3.
 The agarose gel electrophoresis purification of origami-AuNRs.
 0.5% gel run for 3.5 h at 80 V of samples prepared following the assembly procedure with different DNA-AuNRs to origami ratio (20:1, 5:1) and samples (10:1 DNA-AuNRs to origami ratio) with/without annealing procedure.
 For TEM images of samples in bands 1, 2, 3 see Figure 6.

 Figure 4.
 Representative TEM image of the DNA origami templates.
+Origami structure consists of two 14-helix bundles (80 nm × 16 nm × 8 nm) linked together by the scaffold strand.

 Figure 5.
 Representative TEM image of the AuNRs.
+The average dimensions of synthesized AuNRs are 70 x 30 nm.

 Figure 6.
 TEM images of origami-AuNRs assemblies.
 A. AuNRs dimers on origami after annealing (band 1 in Figure 3).
 B. AuNRs dimers on origami without annealing (band 2 in Figure 3).
 C. Origami-AuNRs aggregates (band 3 in Figure 3).